 Why did we choose the Hatha Prana Intensive Course at Atmavikasa in Mysore?

-We however chose a hatha course instead that was nowhere near the suburb of Gokkalam (the yoga centre of Mysore).
+We however chose to do the hatha course instead at Atmavikasa that was nowhere near the suburb of Gokkalam (the yoga centre of Mysore).
 Based 5KM outside of the city, we chose this course because firstly you didn’t need any yoga experience whatsoever and we later learnt it’s better if you don’t have any because you’re taught everything from scratch from one of the world’s best backbending experts.

 But, it wasn’t just a yoga course, this course is designed to actually transform your life for the better.
 A course that’s designed to make you look deep within through experiencing good and bad pain.
 There were also more elements added in like yoga philosophy and a detox diet.
 It ticked all the boxes for us so we signed up for this course.